 Objectives and content Objectives:

 The student will

 learn methods for mathematical modeling of physiological systems from 1st principles based on fundamental physical and chemical relations learn different methods and tools for computer simulation of physiological system with application to selected subsystems gain a fundamental understanding of the dynamics of the considered subsystems by means of targeted simulation experiments be able to transfer the methodology to other physiological systems in the frame of future research projects

 Content:

 cardio vascular system control of cell volume and electrical properties of cell membranes signal transduction in nerve cells signal transduction in the retina signal transduction in the ear/ ear implants population balance modelling of cellular systems

 Literature [1] Hoppensteadt, F.C.; Peskin, C.S.: Modeling and Simulation in Medicine and the Life Sciences, Springer, Berlin, 2002.
 [2] Keener, J.; Sneyd, J.: Mathematical Physiology, Springer, Berlin, 1998.

 Teaching Lecture, Tutorial

 Prerequisites None

+Recommended prerequisites None

 Applicability of the module Master program

 Prerequisite for the admission to any examination Tutorial certificate

 Examination Oral examination

-Credit Points 5 CP $= 150$ h (42 h time of attendance $+ 108$ h autonomous work)
+Credit Points $5~{\sf CP}=150~{\sf h}$ (42 h time of attendance $+~108~{\sf h}$ autonomous work)

 Work load Time of attendance: 2 SWS Lecture, 1 SWS Tutorial Autonomous work: post processing of lectures and preparation of computer exercises

 Frequency Every winter semester

 Duration One semester

 Responsible person Prof. DrIng. habil.
 Achim Kienle (FEIT-IFAT)